 “We see a number of young patients who may have initially ignored symptoms or were told they were too young to have colorectal cancer,” Dr. Liska says.
 “Many of the advanced cases of colorectal cancer we see are in young people who were misdiagnosed or had a delayed evaluation for this reason.”

 Not everyone with colorectal cancer has the same symptoms, but any sort of bowel changes accompanied by rectal bleeding should prompt a visit to your doctor, including:

 “Don’t just assume you have hemorrhoids if you see blood on the toilet paper or in the toilet,” he says.
 “There’s no such thing as ‘normal’ bleeding.
 Tell your physician so he or she can assess you immediately.”

 Often, people have no symptoms in the early stages of colorectal cancer, when it’s easier to treat.

 That’s why it is critical to identify those at higher risk of developing the disease.
 Earlier screening may be advised for younger adults at high risk.
 Your doctor can help assess your risk, as can online risk assessment tools.

 “I encourage patients of all ages to know their family history.
-It’s extremely important that everyone know if a close relative was ever treated for colorectal cancer or colon polyps,” Dr. Kalady says.
+It’s extremely important that everyone know if a close relative was ever treated for colorectal cancer or colon polyps,” Dr. Liska says.

-Take your health seriously, even if you’re in your 20s when you might feel that nothing can go wrong, Dr. Kalady says.
+Take your health seriously, even if you’re in your 20s when you might feel that nothing can go wrong, Dr. Liska says.

 That includes developing a good relationship with a primary care physician with whom you can discuss any unusual symptoms, as well as when you should be screened for colon cancer.